Thank you for viewing our profile

 Graham & Courtney

-When Graham graduated from college he biked from Courtney’s apartment in Brooklyn to her parents’ house in Washington.
+We like spending time in our home and in our neighborhood, but we also like going out of our comfort zone and taking advantage of the world we live in.
+When Graham graduated from college he biked from Courtney’s apartment in Brooklyn to her parents’ house in the Great Northwest.
 It was a three-month long adventure that he’d thought about doing for years and was lucky to have the opportunity to do with a couple of like-minded friends.
-They camped almost the entire way across the country.
-Each state offered new sites and welcoming strangers who offered them meals and warm showers.
 Eight years later Graham and Courtney packed up their bikes and flew to Europe.
 We biked from Brussels to Amsterdam in two weeks, planning our route along the way.
 Graham was able to share his love of long distance biking with Courtney.
 And Courtney got to see a part of the world she’d always wanted to see.
-It was a trip that rejuvenated our decade long relationship and confirmed we would go to the ends of the earth for each other.
-Traveling spontaneously like that, by bike, not knowing where we’d end up the next day, was a freeing, once-in-a-lifetime experience for both of us.
-We can't wait to enjoy our next adventure with a child in tow!
+Traveling spontaneously like that, by bike, not knowing where we’d end up the next day, was a freeing and amazing experience for both of us.
+While we love bike trips, we equally love tossing our dog in the car and driving around the coast exploring nearby towns.
+We look forward to the day we get to take our next adventure with a child in tow.

 What Makes Us Unique

 Since we first started dating we've always gone out of our way to make each other feel special.
 While Graham isn’t exactly known for his writing skills, when he writes about Courtney he becomes a pro.
 He’s been known to leave poems on her pillow, write messages on mirrors, and slip notes into her purse before a day at work.
 So many poems, love notes, and cards that she was able to make a book of them.
-Last year we celebrated our ten year dating anniversary.
-Courtney scanned every last piece that she’d saved over the years and made a book called Ten Years of Graham.
+Two years ago we celebrated our ten year dating anniversary.
+Courtney scanned every last note that she’d saved over the years and made a book called Ten Years of Graham.
 She hopes to be able to do the same thing in another ten years and has already started collecting Graham's words of love.
-Finding creative ways to make each other feel cherished and special is something we can’t wait to do for our children.
+Finding creative ways to make each other feel cherished and special is something we can’t wait to do for this child.

 Our Extended Families